zodac-personal/home_theatre/README.md

 Further auth integrations
 Better backup solutions

+# Misc Info

-# Dozzle
+## Dozzle

 In order for Dozzle to connect to another host, the docker socket needs to be exposed over TCP.
-For a RaspberryPi4, the following needs to be done:
+For a RaspberryPi 4, the following needs to be done:

 - Create a file `/etc/systemd/system/docker.service.d/override.conf`
 - Add the following content to the file: